+In February 2014, we closed an underwritten public offering of 2.75% Senior Convertible Notes due 2034 (2014 Notes).
 In November 2019, we closed a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of \$55.0 million aggregate principal amount of our 5.25% Senior Convertible Notes due 2024 (2019 Notes).
-Most of the issuance proceeds were used to retire approximately \$50.2 million of aggregate principal amount of our 2014 Notes, leaving approximately \$1.1 million of aggregate principal amount of our 2014 Notes outstanding.

-As the 2019 Notes do not provide for a cash conversion feature, the 2019 Notes are recorded for as debt in their entirety in accordance with ASC 470.
-For the 2014, 2018 and 2019 Notes, offering-related costs, including underwriting costs, were capitalized as debt issuance costs, recorded as an offset to the carrying value of the related Notes, and are amortized over the expected term of the related Notes using the effective interest method.
+As the 2014 Notes and 2019 Notes do not provide for a cash conversion feature, the 2014 Notes and the 2019 Notes are recorded as debt in their entirety in accordance with ASC 470.
+Offering-related costs, including underwriting costs, were capitalized as debt issuance costs, recorded as an offset to the carrying value of the related Notes, and are amortized over the expected term of the related Notes using the effective interest method.